Ramon Frederick Adams

-Ramon Frederick Adams (October 3, 1889 – April 29, 1976) was an American western folklorist who wrote about the history of cattle and gunmen.
+Ramon Frederick Adams (October 3, 1889 – April 29, 1976) was an American western folklorist who wrote about the history of cattlemen and gunmen.
 After an early career in violin performance and twenty-six years as a candy shop owner, he published 24 works about western histories including Six-Guns and Saddle Leather and Burs Under the Saddle.
 He was a member of the Texas Institute of Letters, the Western History Association, and the Southwest Writers.

 Early life and education

-Ramon Frederick Adams was born on October 3, 1889, in Moscow, Texas.
+dams was born on October 3, 1889, in Moscow, Texas.
 Because his home was located along a cattle trail, Adams regularly came into contact with cowboys as a young boy.
 The cowboys would often have lunch at his family's home and describe their adventures to Adams.
 At thirteen, he moved with his family to Sherman, Texas, because of his father's jewelry business.
-In 1903, Adams enrolled in the Sherman Private School, which was a private all-boys institution.
-In 1905 he enrolled in Austin College but dropped out in 1909.
+In 1903, Adams enrolled in the Sherman Private School, a private all-boys institution.
+In 1905, he enrolled in Austin College but dropped out in 1909.
 However, he did return to finish his education at Austin College and graduated in 1912.
 While at college in 1907, Adams worked as literary editor of Reville, which was Austin College's school magazine.
 Also during his college years, Adams studied violin under the instruction of Carl Venth at Kidd-Key College.